badlogic/mariozechner.at/src/posts/2024-08-05-electronic-nights-2/index.md

 <img src="media/resistor-datasheet.png" class="mx-auto">

 With 9V across it from the battery, we are in safe territory regarding voltage.
-But what about the power rating of $$1/4W$$ (where $$W$$ stands for watts)?
+But what about the power rating of $1/4W$ (where $W$ stands for watts)?
 There's another mathematical model for that.

 $$
 P = I \times V
 $$

-To calculate the power $$P$$ the resistor experiences in watts, we can multiply the current through it by the voltage across it.
+To calculate the power $P$ the resistor experiences in watts, we can multiply the current through it by the voltage across it.

 $$
 P = 0.04A \times 9V = 0.36W
 $$

-That's a little over the $$0.25W$$ the resistor is rated for.
+That's a little over the $0.25W$ the resistor is rated for.
 Whoops.
 Maybe I can fix it by placing two resistors in series, that is, behind each other?
 Maybe together, they can slow down the current even more?

 <img src="media/two-resistors.jpg" class="mx-auto">